 A simple form template and how it works

-Living with roommates is a wonderful way to save on rent, share household responsibilities, and make incredible friends… if everything goes well.
-But when it doesn’t, your dream house can quickly become a nightmare.
+Living with roommates is a wonderful way to save on monthly rent, share household responsibilities, and make incredible friends… if everything goes well.
+But when it doesn’t, your living arrangement can quickly become a nightmare.

 To help you avoid those worst-case scenarios, consider signing a Roommate Agreement form.
 These are simple forms that lay out your responsibilities to each other as roommates, so you can head off problems before they become serious.
 Jump to our Roommate Agreement Template below, or keep reading for some frequently asked questions and answers.

-Below, we’ve created a sample roommate agreement template that you and your roommates can use to ensure you have the healthiest and most respectful roommate-ship possible throughout your lease.
+Below, we’ve created a sample roommate agreement template that you and your roommates can use to ensure you have the healthiest and most respectful roommate-ship possible throughout your lease term.

 And remember – we’re not lawyers and this isn’t legal advice!
-The document below is simply meant to be an educational jumping-off point if you’re creating a roommate agreement for yourself.
-Review other similar templates, make adjustments as you see fit, add or remove sections you don’t want, and check with a lawyer if you have any questions.
+The document below is simply meant to be an educational jumping-off point if you’re creating a written roommate agreement for yourself.
+Review other similar templates, make adjustments as you see fit, add or remove sections you don’t want, and check with a lawyer if you have any questions before signing this roommate contract.
+If you have yet to find a housemate and are in the process of vetting a potential roommate, you can use this template to get ideas on what questions to ask potential roommates before agreeing to live together.

 Roommate Agreement Template